minitage/minitage.paste/README.txt

 Projects templates
 ===================

     - minitage.zope3: A sample layout for a zope 3 application
     - minitage.plone25: A sample layout for a plone 25 application
     - minitage.plone31: A sample layout for a plone 31 application
     - minitage.django: A sample layout for a django application
     - minitage.geodjango: A sample layout for a geo-django application
+    - minitage.dependency: A sample layout for a compiled dependency
+    - minitage.egg: A sample layout for a egg dependency
+    - minitage.distutils A sample layout for a distutils dependency

 Projects profiles
 ==================

     - minitage.postgresql: create a postgresql instance in the sys dir of your project
     - minitage.env: create a `share/minitage/minitage.env` file inside the
       sysdir of the project.
 You ll can source it and have into your environment the path and libraries from the registred dependencies of your project.